vuejs/docs/src/glossary/index.md

 ## composable {#composable}

 The term *composable* describes a common usage pattern in Vue.
-It isn't a separate feature of Vue, it's just a way of using the framework's Composition API.
-As with many patterns, there can be some disagreement about whether specific code qualifies for the label.
+It isn't a separate feature of Vue, it's just a way of using the framework's [Composition API](#composition-api).

-Some common features of the composable pattern:

 * Composables are used to encapsulate and reuse stateful logic.
 * A composable is a function.